Amit-kumar80844/LMS_in_java/README.md

 # LMS_in_java
+project Built in Sem 2
-# Made as a bigineer Java project that will run only on terminal
+# Built as a beginner Java project that runs in the terminal.
 # Learning Management system
-#adds courses register student to take courses , delete courses , have password system etc
+#adds courses register student to take courses , delete courses , have password system and many more